• Skip to primary navigation

 If there is no smell, the fruit is not ripe and needs to be wrapped in paper and kept in a cool and dry place for a few days.
 Be sure to check it every day just so that the pineapple does not go bad for having been left wrapped for too long.

-4. You can always slice off a bit more where you still see the green skin of the fruit.
+You can always slice off a bit more where you still see the green skin of the fruit, but do not cut too deep in an attempt to also remove the eyes.
+This will be managed in the next steps (image 4).

-6. You can do this in spiral rows as shown.
+Step 3: To remove the eyes, you need to use small knife to carve small wedges where the eyes are (images 5 & 6).
+You can do this in diagonal lines as shown.
 You would typically be able to see the eyes in a spiral pattern around the fruit and you can easily follow the pattern in carving them out.

 Once all the eyes are removed, the pineapple is ready to be cut into slices or rings as you wish.